 Students majoring in Computer Science, Criminal Justice, English, Homeland Security, Information Technology, Legal Studies, Political Science, Social Work, and/or other related fields are encouraged to apply.

 Internet Crimes Against Children Task Force program – A network of law enforcement and non-governmental agencies dedicated to the investigation and training of issues related to internet-based crimes against children.

 Interns assigned to the ICAC Task Force assist the director and ICAC program staff with program management duties.
 The intern will monitor tools used to help track case, statistical, and affiliate information, as well as other projects as needed.
 Interns will conduct online queries and are expected to have an understanding of social networking and apps, in order to help with website design, social networking account management, and newsletter development.
 Knowledge of excel preferred.
 Traditionally, interns with the ICAC Task Force are completing course work in administrative, business management, marketing, or other related fields.
-The internship is located at DCI Headquarters on the Capitol Square in Madison.
+The internship is located at the Madison Field Office.